taking the LSAT

 About the Test Format and Testing Interface

-Specifications of the LSAT and LSAT Writing
+Specifications of the LSAT and LSAT Argumentative Writing

 The information on this page is designed to help candidates determine their accommodation needs as applicable to the specific format and delivery of each part of the LSAT®.
-We encourage candidates to review this information to learn about the specifications of the test, including the test interface’s built-in accessibility features and the types of assistive technology that are compatible with the LSAT and LSAT Writing®.
+We encourage candidates to review this information to learn about the specifications of the test, including the test interface’s built-in accessibility features and the types of assistive technology that are compatible with the LSAT and LSAT Argumentative WritingSM.

-Multiple-Choice Sections of the LSAT
+Multiple-Choice Section of the LSAT

 Alternative formats (e.g., paper-and-pencil, braille) are available as testing accommodations.
-Approved paper-based format tests (including braille) for the LSAT multiple-choice sections will be provided in Prometric test centers and available to candidates located within the United States (including Puerto Rico and the U.S. Virgin Islands) and Canada.
+Approved paper-based format tests (including braille) for the LSAT multiple-choice sections will be provided only in Prometric test centers and available to candidates located within the United States (including Puerto Rico and the U.S. Virgin Islands) and Canada.

 For the online, live remote-proctored test, all LSAT takers will need to use their computer’s camera and microphone to set up the online, live remote-proctored session.
 All timing of the test will be implemented within the LawHub interface.